 A double major requires 120 credits and one diploma is earned for the primary major listed.
 A dual degree requires 150 credits and/or departmental requirements, an additional 9 upper division credits, and you receive two diplomas.

-Change of curriculum forms can be found online or stop by the Psychology Advising Office in Traphagen 319.
+Change of curriculum forms can be found online or stop by the Psychology Main Office in Traphagen 319.

 Students graduating in the Spring must complete an Application for Baccalaureate Degree and submit it to the Registrar's Office by October 1st of the preceding Fall Semester.
 Students graduating in the Summer or Fall must file this form with the Registrar's Office by March 1st of the preceding Spring Semester.
 Former students, who are graduating the semester of their return, must file this form with the Registrar's Office by the 15th semester day of their current semester.
 If you plan to graduate with a Second Degree or a Minor you will need to separately fill out an Application for a Minor or an Application for a Second Major if those pertain to you.
 All of the above graduation forms can also be found in the Psychology Main Office in Trapahagen 319.